Act of Parliament (United Kingdom): Committee stage

 The committee considers each clause of the bill and may make amendments to it.
 Significant amendments may be made at committee stage.
 In some cases, whole groups of clauses are inserted or removed.
 Almost all the amendments which are agreed to in committee will have been tabled by the government to correct deficiencies in the bill, to enact changes to policy made since the bill was introduced (or, in some cases, to import material which was not ready when the bill was presented), or to reflect concessions made as a result of earlier debate.

 Report stage

-The report state, known formally as "consideration", takes place on the Floor of the House, and is a further opportunity to amend the bill.
+The report stage, known formally as "consideration", takes place on the Floor of the House, and is a further opportunity to amend the bill.
 Unlike committee stage, the House need not consider every clause of the bill, only those to which amendments have been tabled.

 Third reading

 In the third reading, a debate on the final text of the bill, as amended.
 In the Lords, further amendments may be made on third reading, in the Commons, it is usually a short debate followed by a single vote.
 Amendments are not permitted.